bizhishui/bizhishui.github.io/_posts/2018-01-17-Numerical-Notes.md

 ### 3. Modal *vs* Nodal Formulation

 - Modal formulation: the unknowns are the expansion coefficients.
-- Nodal formulation: the unknowns are the nodal values of the unknown variables at the collocation points.
+- Nodal formulation: the unknowns are the nodal values of the unknown variables at the *collocation points*.